 While it may take hours for the scorpion’s venom to affect you, you should seek emergency medical treatment immediately.

-How will I know if my home is infested?
+How can I tell if my home is infested with scorpions?

 If you see more than one scorpion per month, or think you have seen juvenile scorpions, there may be in infestation near or in your home.
 If so, you can try home remedies like glue traps or bug zappers, but it may be time to look into home sealing for scorpions.